 You might have 1-2 appointments fewer than this if you’ve had a previous pregnancy with no complications.

 Many women have visits every 4-6 weeks until 28 weeks of pregnancy, then visits every 2-3 weeks until 36 weeks of pregnancy.
 After this, you’ll probably have weekly or fortnightly visits until birth.

-The number and timing of pregnancy appointments could be more or less than this, depending on your health and your baby’s.
+The number and timing of pregnancy appointments could be more or less than this, depending on your health and your baby’s health.
 For example, if you have a high-risk pregnancy you might have more pregnancy appointments.
-Your doctor or midwife will discuss what appointments you need and why.
+Your doctor or midwife will talk with you about the appointments you need and why.

 Check out our Birth Choices